sdarlington/sdarlington.github.io/content/posts/2007-12-11-egypt-driving-in-cairo.md

 This, in case you were wondering, is where the Darwinianism comes into play.
 A road system, at its root, is many independent and selfish entities all using the same resources for their own gain.
 Like a biological system, there are many scenarios that work but some work better than others.
 These different scenarios require different levels of cooperation, but this team-work has to benefit the individual as well or they’ll just look out for themselves.

 How does this work on tarmac?
-Let’s say an Egyptian government brings in some new law ((I’m assuming that there isn’t already one that is being ignored.)) that says that at a junction the first person there gets right of way — kind of the same system you get at four way junctions in the US.
+Let’s say an Egyptian government brings in some new law[^2] that says that at a junction the first person there gets right of way — kind of the same system you get at four way junctions in the US.
 This works and is fair *if everyone obeys the new law*.
 If there is less than full compliance then reverting to the old, chaotic ways might actually be more efficient.
 In effect this would penalise law-abiding citizen who, in all likelihood, would eventually get bored and fall back on their old ways.

 So could a “big bang” work?
 There are a number of elements working against it.
 Firstly, how do you inform everyone?
 Literacy rates are fairly low.
 Is there even a driving test?
 And even if you could get the whole population to understand, how would you enforce it?
 If the number of people disregarding the new law is sufficiently high then there is little that the Police could do about it.
 Could you give every road user a ticket and actually expect to collect the fine?
 Do all the cars have to be registered?
 Would all the details be up to date?
 I would suspect not.

 So, what have we learned?

 I think the only real conclusion that we can reach is: don’t drive in [Cairo](/travel/egypt-cairo.html).
 Oh, and that I probably think too much.
+[^1]: Actually, this is an assumption that I have not really investigated.
+[^2]: I’m assuming that there isn’t already one that is being ignored.